The Essence of Tuscany

 Villas: 3 private villas for 2 - 5 persons

-As she starts to tell me about the long and sometimes tedious restoration of the villa, she would occasionally slip in a reference to Chianti in the Siena part of Tuscany.
+As she starts to tell me about the long and sometimes tedious restoration of the villa, she would occasionally slip in a reference to Chianti in the Siena area.
 It is obvious that she feels the difference between that which traditionally made up the Florentine part of Chianti and that of Siena... and if you let her, she will give you all the reasons why Siena is prettier.

 Each guest receives a map where she highlights some of her favorite places to visit in the area - many of which are within walking distance and will make the perfect path for taking one of a kind photos.
 The second special gift is a small little book with her “Mamma” recipes.
 Her eyes teared up a bit when I asked if they were her mother’s favorite recipes: